NancyFx/Nancy/readme.md

     }

 Notice the _base("/butler")_ call to the NancyModule constructor.
 Now all action paths that are defined in the module will be relative to _/butler_ so in order to greet someone you could access _/butler/greet/{name}_, for example _/butler/greet/thecodejunkie_

+## Bootstrappers

+The bootstrapper projects for third party IoC containers are only temporarily in the source code.
+These will be removed when the IoC integration design has been proven stable.
+They will be moving into a contrib-style project and/or the Nancy wiki.
+The reason they won't ship with Nancy is because we do not want to be tasked each time there is a new version of the containers released.

 ## Community

 You can find lot of Nancy users on the [Nancy User Group](https://groups.google.com/forum/?fromgroups#forum/nancy-web-framework).
 That is were most of the discussions regarding the development and usage of Nancy is taking place.
 You can also